Hunt Big Trees

 Are you interested in hunting for big trees?
 Here is some information to get you started.
 Once you have found a big tree, you can report it to us using our online reporting system.

 - Eligible species.
-Currently, the Virginia Big Tree Register curates the five largest specimens of native and non-native species found throughout Virginia.
-Nominations are not limited to only species currently listed in the register.
+Currently the Virginia Big Tree Register accepts all native, non-native, and naturalized tree species found in domesticated and wildland landscapes of Virginia.
+Nominations are not limited to species currently listed in the register.
 If you have questions about species eligibility, please contact us at email@example.com.
-If you need information about tree species found in Virginia, here are three useful online resources:
+If you need information about tree species found in Virginia, here are two useful online resources:

 - Digital Atlas of Virginia Flora